George Ryan: Defense and appeal

 Ryan's defense was provided pro bono by Winston & Strawn, a law firm managed by former governor Jim Thompson.
 The defense cost the firm $10 million through mid-November 2005.
 Estimates of the cost to the firm as of September 2006 ranged as high as $20 million.
 Ryan served as Thompson's lieutenant governor from 1983 to 1991.
-After the United States Supreme Court declined to hear Ryan's appeal, Thompson indicated that he would ask then President George W. Bush to commute Ryan's sentence to time served.
-United States Senator Dick Durbin wrote a letter to Bush dated December 1, 2008, asking him to commute Ryan's sentence, citing Ryan's age and his wife's frail health, saying, "This action would not pardon him of his crimes or remove the record of his conviction, but it would allow him to return to his wife and family for their remaining years."
+After the United States Supreme Court declined to hear Ryan's appeal, Thompson indicated that he would ask then-President George W. Bush to commute Ryan's sentence to time served.
+US Senator Dick Durbin of Illinois wrote a letter to Bush dated December 1, 2008, asking him to commute Ryan's sentence, citing Ryan's age and his wife's frail health, saying, "This action would not pardon him of his crimes or remove the record of his conviction, but it would allow him to return to his wife and family for their remaining years."
 Bush did not commute Ryan's sentence.

 After his conviction Ryan's annual $197,037 state pension was suspended under state law.
 Ryan's attorneys litigated the pension matter all the way to the Illinois Supreme Court, which ruled on February 19, 2010, that state law "plainly mandates that none of the benefits provided for under the system shall be paid to Ryan".
 Ryan was paid $635,000 in pension benefits during the three years between his retirement and his political corruption conviction, plus a refund of the $235,500 in personal contributions he made during his 30 years in public office.

 Sentencing

-In 2010, Ryan requested early release, partly because his wife had terminal cancer and was given only six months to live, and partly on the grounds that some of his convictions should be vacated in light of a Supreme Court ruling that was alleged to have affected their legitimacy.
-On December 21, 2010, U.S. District Court Judge Rebecca Pallmeyer denied Ryan's request.
+In 2010, Ryan requested early release, partly because his wife had terminal cancer and was given only six months to live, and partly on the grounds that some of his convictions should be vacated in light of a U.S. Supreme Court ruling that was alleged to have affected their legitimacy.
+On December 21, 2010, US District Court Judge Rebecca Pallmeyer denied Ryan's request.

-On January 5, 2011, Ryan was taken from his prison cell in Terre Haute, Indiana, to a hospital in Kankakee to visit his dying wife.
-He was present when she died five months after that visit.
+On January 5, 2011, Ryan was taken from his prison cell in Terre Haute, Indiana, to a hospital in Kankakee, Illinois to visit his dying wife.
+He was present when she died on June 27, five months after that visit.
 Ryan entered a Salvation Army halfway house in Chicago on January 30, 2013.
 Less than three hours later, he was released back to his home in Kankakee where he remained on home confinement until July 3, 2013.